 How to Do It

-“Pay to the order of [Person’s First and Last Name]” under your signature, and others only require the person who is depositing it to sign their name under yours.
-Next, provide the check to that person so they can deposit or cash the check.
+“Pay to the order of [Person’s First and Last Name]” under your signature, while others only require the person who is depositing it to sign their name under yours.
+Both signatures are required, however.
+“Pay to the order of [Person’s First and Last Name]” under your signature.
+Next, you will need to hand the check over to that individual so that they can deposit or cash it.

 Will the Bank Allow It?

-You don’t want to add extra signatures and names to the back of the check (which can create confusion and delays at the next place you try to cash the bill).
-Find out if it’s allowed first, and learn what the requirements are.
+After the check has been signed, you should not add additional signatures or names to the back of the check (which can create confusion and delays at the next place you try to cash the bill).
+Find out if it’s allowed first, and then learn about the rules and regulations that must be adhered to.

 If You Have a Bank Account

 If you need to pay somebody with money you’ve received by check, try cashing or depositing the check yourself to avoid any hassles.
-The first $200 of funds will typically be available from a review within one business day (or the first $5,000 if it’s a cashier’s check).
-There are numerous ways to send money online for free, and those methods might be a lot easier than dancing around bank policies.
+The first $200 of funds, or the first $5,000 if it’s a cashier’s check, will typically be available from a review within one business day after the review has been completed.
+There are a lot of different ways to send money online for free, and using one of those methods is probably a lot simpler than trying to get around the policies of a bank.

 If You Don’t Have a Bank Account